Invitation to Experience ‘Mangroves from the Water’ Exhibition

 Mangroves Art.

-Over the years MFTW has inspired many artists to explore the mangroves through kayaking to increase engagement, awareness and to stimulate art creation from this experience.
-A recent radio interview occurred in February of this year with Jacqui Dreessens during which the artist stated that MFTW had introduced her to the mangroves, an up until that time unknown area of Geelong (the Sustainable Hour 2023).
+Over the years, Mangroves from the Water (MFTW) has inspired many artists to explore the mangroves through kayaking, fostering engagement, raising awareness, and stimulating art creation from these immersive experiences.
+In a recent radio interview in February, artist Jacqui Dreessens shared that MFTW had introduced her to the mangroves, a previously unknown area of Geelong (The Sustainable Hour, 2023).

-Now is the time for art collectors to play a role in building a nascent mangroves art market in southern Victoria.
-I believe that will raise awareness of mangroves to a Victorian audience.
-In principle when we love a tree, nostalgic memories arise, we consider collecting the art that represents this tree.
-The gallery director Karen Spreadborough welcomes the idea of hosting a mangroves exhibition in her wonderful gallery space, appropriately located in the locality of the Barwon River mangroves.
+Now, is the time for art collectors to contribute to building a nascent mangroves art market in southern Victoria, which I believe will raise awareness of mangroves among a Victorian audience.
+In principle when we love a tree, nostalgic memories arise, often compelling us to collect art that represents this connection.

 Interview with Jacqui Dreessens: Sustainable Hour, no. 447, Investigating the reality through journalism, arts and artificial intelligence, 94.7 the Pulse, February 2023.